45 is the new 50 when it comes to colorectal cancer screening.

 Imagine your patient, Heather.
 She is a healthy 46 year old who arrives for her annual checkup.
 Based on the new guideline, you arrange for her to do a fecal occult blood test, which tests positive for blood.
 An adenomatous polyp is removed from the right colon during follow-up colonoscopy.
 Pathology detects a small focus of carcinoma arising within the polyp.
 You find this result concerning, but are relieved the cancer was found at a very early stage.

 There is a worrying trend – colorectal cancer diagnoses are increasing in younger people like Heather.
-The ACS determined that including 45-49 year olds in screening will save lives.
+USPSTF states that approximately 10.5% of new CRC cases occur in those under 50, and the ACS determined that including 45-49 year olds in screening will save lives.
 The goal is to reduce the complications of, or deaths from, CRC in this demographic.

 We don’t know all the reasons a young person may develop CRC, as not all will have traditional risk factors such as obesity and smoking.
 Heather’s diagnosis at such a young age is a red flag for Lynch syndrome, the most common form of hereditary colorectal cancer.
 She is a candidate for further evaluation and possible genetic testing.